p4nd4sec/Hannibal/documentation-payload/hannibal/execute_bof.md

 | **`execute_bof`**  | + Quick development, directly derived from normal C/C++ compilation.<br>+ A lot of open source BOFs are ready to test & modify.<br>+ Easy change the structs/parameters/etc. as we need during operations. | + Need a COFF loader.<br>+ May drop more signatures for detection.                                                                                                                      |
 | **`execute_hbin`** | + Full control to what we can do, as it is shellcode.<br>+ Smaller payload than BOFs<br>+ No COFF parser needed.<br>+ Porting BOFs to shellcode is relatively easy.                                        | + There are open-source BOFs already, require more work to port.<br>+ Very sensitive to struct changes during development of future Hannibal build.<br>+ Limitation of PIC shellcode 🫠 |

-So, in general, the quick development, easy to use and build of BOF will trade-off with somewhat more complexity in implementation of agent, which will increase the size of the Hannibal agent shellcode.
+So, in general, the quick development, easy to use and build features of BOF will trade-off with somewhat more complexity in implementation of agent, which will increase the size of the Hannibal agent shellcode.
 However, we think that in some cases, we need complex operations, running a BOF will reduce our headache 🤯.

 ## How to use